daos-stack/daos/docs/admin/pool_operations.md

 It might trigger rebuild to re-place objects data which might be time-consuming.
 So `dmg pool upgrade` will return within seconds, but it might take hours to see Pool Status change from 'in progress' to 'completed'.
-The pool will stay offline and deny any pool connection until pool upgrade status become 'completed'.
+The pool will stay offline and deny any pool connection until pool upgrade status becomes 'completed'.

 !!! warning
     Once upgrade was done, upgraded pools will become unavailable if downgrading software.